A server-first Node.js framework. Zero runtime dependencies.

 | Agent-readable structure | One JS object per page | Files, folders, magic exports spread across dirs | Files, folders, Svelte syntax |

-| SSR out of the box | Streaming SSR, zero config | Yes, but client hydration adds JS overhead on every page | Yes, but requires an adapter and client runtime on every page |
+| SSR out of the box | Streaming SSR, zero config | Yes, but client hydration adds JS on every page | Yes, but requires an adapter and client runtime on every page |

-| Client JS shipped | 3.5 kB brotli (shared runtime, first visit) | 50-200 kB+ depending on features | ~15 kB brotli |
+| Client JS shipped | ~4 kB brotli on first visit; 0 kB on static pages | 50–200 kB+ depending on features used | ~15 kB brotli |

 | Security headers | On every response, built in | Manual middleware or plugin | Manual hooks setup |